UN Rights Monitoring

 Monitoring via the Universal Periodic Review

-- The Universal Period Review (UPR) is a process conducted by the UN Human Council every five years.
+- The Universal Period Review (UPR) is a report card by the UN Human Council every five years.
 It reviews the human rights situation in every UN Member State.

 - UPR Overview